 And yet I see and hear what appear to be rational, intelligent people frothing at the mouth when it comes to gays and lesbians.
 They have no rights, I hear.
 This is Zimbabwe, it’s against our “culture”.
 Burn dem.

 Speaking of culture, I don’t know if Zimbabwe’s mishmash of ethnic groups have one homogenous “culture”, but I’ll tell you one thing that isn’t and has never been a part of MY culture – bigotry.
 Anyway.

-The fight for women’s equality and gay equality are the same, sister.
-In the distant past you suffered discrimination that today we find abhorrent; women not only couldn’t vote, they couldn’t own property, divorce an abusive husband, or act as a witness in a court of law.
+The fight for women’s equality and gay equality is the same, sister.
+In the distant past you suffered discrimination that today we find abhorrent; women not only couldn’t vote, but they also couldn’t own property, divorce an abusive husband, or act as a witness in a court of law.
 Conversely, ‘sodomy’ in Zimbabwe is actually a criminal offence.

 Moving into the early twentieth century, women were still without a vote, and thus a voice.
 As I type this, GALZ are the target of a raid, and they, too, are unable to speak for themselves in any meaningful way.

 But here is where the story of women’s rights and gay rights diverge; while both groups still face discrimination, while neither battle has been “won,” only gay and lesbian individuals are still being subjected to a legally-enforced brand of second-class citizenry.

 Whereas young women are being told to shoot for the stars – that there is no glass ceiling anymore, that they should fight sexism wherever they find it, that they can be and do anything if they put their minds to it – gay and lesbian individuals are hearing a different message: you’re a disgusting criminal, and you’re worse than pigs and dogs.